makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

-* Submitted a pull request but still a work-in-progress.
-* Need to include strike and spare.
+## Submitted a pull request but still a work-in-progress - need to include strikes and spares.

 * Challenge time: rest of the day and weekend.
 * Feel free to use google, your notes, books, etc. but work on your own